AzuraCast/AzuraCast/tests/_data/autodj/README.md

     - `Advanced`/`custom` members are never auto-selected
     - windowed types respect their windows
   - ineligible members are skipped so the group advances
+  - Members with their own schedule also play standalone via the top-level rotation:
+    - only while no ancestor-group chain is scheduled (the group takes precedence)
+    - a group without schedule items is as always active
+    - members without their own schedule are only reachable through their groups
 - **History-based gating**
   - Built entries, cued media, and seeded `queue_history` all become unplayed queue rows that feed the OncePerXSongs window and duplicate prevention
   - Cued and freshly built rows rank newer than any seeded history